theodo/tyrion/README.md

 - `tyrion -p ./src` to get the current debt score
 - `tyrion --evolution 28 -p .` to get the evolution of the debt during 28 days starting from the last commit.
+- `tyrion --evolution 28 -b prod -p .` to get the evolution of the debt during 28 days starting from the last commit of the **prod** branch.

 ## Writing debt comment